CrunchyData/crunchy-postgresql-manager/README.md

 Crunchy Postgresql Manager (Beta v0.9.8)
 ==========================
 Crunchy Postgresql Manager (CPM) is a Docker-based solution which provides an on-premise PostgreSQL-as-a-Service platform.
+CPM utilizes Docker Swarm for multi-host scaling.

 CPM allows for the quick provisioning of PostgreSQL databases and streaming replication clusters.